7 min read

 While this technology is here to stay, the reality is unfortunately that many of the above assumptions are actively incorrect.
 Which means we, as the population at large, are put in quite a difficult position.

 The world sucks.
-Companies aren’t reliable and they don’t give a rats ass about you, nor can you always acess the internet.
+Companies aren’t reliable and they don’t give a rats ass about you, nor can you always access the internet.
 We pay more to own less via an increasing number of subscriptions, and those services offer less to the consumer as prices increase.

 Capitalism